Nida Manzoor

-Nida Manzoor is a British television writer and director.
-She is best known for directing two episodes of Doctor Who and creating the Peacock/Channel 4 comedy show We Are Lady Parts, for which she won the 2021 Rose d'Or Emerging Talent Award.
-Her debut feature film, Polite Society, was announced in 2022.
+Nida Manzoor is a British screenwriter and director.
+She is best known for creating the Channel 4/Peacock comedy show We Are Lady Parts, for which she won the 2021 Rose d'Or Emerging Talent Award and the 2022 BAFTA for TV Comedy Screenwriting.
+The series has also won her two Peabody Awards.
+She released her debut feature film Polite Society in 2023, which earned her the 2023 British Independent Film Award for Debut Screenwriting.

-Early life
+Early life and education

-Manzoor grew up in a Pakistani Muslim family.
+Nida Manzoor grew up in a Pakistani Muslim family.
 Her family lived in Singapore until she was 10, later moving to London.
-Manzoor attended St James School.

-She was raised in a musical household, and was bought her first guitar by her father when she was 8.
-Manzoor has described music as her 'first passion', and is quoted as saying "I wanted to be a brown girl Bob Dylan before I wanted to do screenwriting."
+She was raised in a musical household, and was bought her first guitar by her father when she was eight.
+Manzoor has described music as her "first passion", and is quoted as saying "I wanted to be a brown girl Bob Dylan before I wanted to do screenwriting."
 She also started writing at a young age.
 Manzoor describes being encouraged by her grandfather, who kept anything she wrote in a file.
 Manzoor's childhood influences included Jackie Chan films, the Coen Brothers, Edgar Wright, and old Hollywood cinema.

+She attended the fee-paying St James School in London.

-She graduated from University College London (UCL) with a degree in Politics in 2011.
+She graduated from University College London (UCL) with a degree in politics in 2011.
 While at university, Manzoor was involved in UCL's Film Society.
-Manzoor's family had expected her to do a Law conversion course and become a human rights lawyer, but she convinced them to allow her to pursue a career in filmmaking.
+Manzoor's family had expected her to do a law conversion course and become a human rights lawyer, but she convinced them to allow her to pursue a career in filmmaking.